yell-armageddon/Ansible/readme.md

 # Ansible Server
 ## Idea
 Setup a custom server to provide a private-cloud and backup solution in a reproducible and almost automated way.

 It is hard to keep track of the configuration of a custom server.
-By using ansible, every change is documented and reproducible.
+[Ansible](https://www.ansible.com/overview/how-ansible-works) allows to reproduce every change done.
+This is a collection of Ansible playbooks.
+By copying these playbooks a similar setup can be installed in a short amount of time.

 ## Comparable projects
 - https://yunohost.org/#/